ConorGagliardi/conorgagliardi.com/_projects/UASSwarmproject.md

 - Relative localization using radius size to maintain a consistent distance
 - Multi-agent proof of concept by manipulating threshold boundaries instead of symmetrical by default (move the center square and change its size)
 - Threading in simulation for better performance
+- Created a movement prediction model which uses a calculated 'momentum' using a history of center points

 **Currently working on:**